MorevM/eslint-config-more/README.md

   * `@morev/eslint-config/jsonc` - superset of `json` for `.jsonc` and `.json5` files (also suitable for `[jt]sconfig.json` files)
   * `@morev/eslint-config/package-json` - superset of `json` for `package.json` file to keep consistent order of fields
 * `@morev/eslint-config/yaml` - for projects that use [YAML files](https://en.wikipedia.org/wiki/YAML)
+* `@morev/eslint-config/html` - for projects that use pure HTML files

 > Don't be surprised that these files aren't in the root of repository - look at the `exports` sections of [`package.json`](./package.json).